 Christian Service: Numerous opportunities are provided for students to serve Christ in the community.
-Weekend activities include children's and teen ministries, nursing home services, door-to-door evangelism, and work in nearby churches.
+Weekend activities include children's and teen ministries, special needs ministries, nursing home services, and door-to-door evangelism.
 Participation in Christian service is encouraged and is a practical application of the spiritual training students receive in the classroom.
 These activities help prepare students for a life of Christian service and soulwinning.